bublockchain/solidity-101/Lesson -2, FundMe and Oracles/Lesson-Plan.md

 Now we can send the ether to our wallet

 ```
-function withdraw() public onlyOwner {
+function withdraw() public {
         require(address(this).balance > 0, "You have no funds to withdraw");
         bool sendSuccess = payable(msg.sender).send(address(this).balance);
         require(sendSuccess, "Failed to withdraw funds from contract");
     }
 ```

-But there's a problem anyone can call this and send tge money to their wallet.
+But there's a problem anyone can call this and send the money to their wallet.
 Lets make it so that only we can call the function.
 We'll do this with a modifier

 ```
 error OnlyOwner();